CSK News

 For tournaments, only black or white gear, not other colors, may be used.
 So I suggest purchasing those colors, but it's okay if a student new to sparring and not intending competition yet picks up a different color secondhand.

 Mouthpiece: The mouthpiece protects not only the mouth and teeth, but the central nervous system in case of accidental impact to the chin or jaw.
 They have come a long way since the simple ones I knew in the 1980s.
-I recommend the "Shock Doctor" brand.
-Mouthpieces are fitted by softening in boiling water, see the included instructions.
+I recommend the "Shock Doctor" brand (they invented the engineered mouthguard in the 1990s) but there are many brands using similar technology now.
+Mouthpieces are fitted by softening in boiling water and biting to mold them around the teeth -- see the included instructions.
 You want one without a helmet strap.
 Fighters generally use the style that covers the upper teeth, not the upper and lower; however, the choice is yours.
 Students with braces or other dental issues should consult their dentist or orthodontist.

 Gender specific gear: In addition, male students must wear a groin cup, and female students must wear a chest protector.
 Youth and junior students, both male and female, will also wear a chest protector.